Gezi Park protests: Background

 The government's stance on the civil war in Syria is another cause of social tension in the country.

-Controversy within progressive communities has been sparked by plans to turn Turkey's former Christian Hagia Sophia churches (now mosque) in Trabzon and possibly Istanbul into mosques, a plan which failed to gain the support of prominent Muslim leaders from Trabzon.
+Controversy within progressive communities has been sparked by plans to turn Turkey's former Christian Hagia Sophia churches in Trabzon and possibly Istanbul into mosques, a plan which failed to gain the support of prominent Muslim leaders from Trabzon.
+(Note: In 2020, seven years after the Gezi Park protests, the Hagia Sophia of Istanbul was turned into a mosque).

 In 2012 and 2013, structural weaknesses in Turkey's economy were becoming more apparent.
 Economic growth slowed considerably in 2012 from 8.8% in 2011 to 2.2% in 2012 and forecasts for 2013 were below trend.
 Unemployment remained high at at least 9% and the current account deficit was growing to over 6% of GDP.

 A key issue Erdoğan campaigned for prior to the 2011 election was to rewrite the military-written constitution from 1982.
 Key amongst Erdoğan's demands were for Turkey to transform the role of President from that of a ceremonial role to an executive presidential republic with emboldened powers and for him to be elected president in the 2014 presidential elections.
 To submit such proposals to a referendum needs 330 out of 550 votes in the Grand National Assembly and to approve without referendum by parliament requires 367 out of 550 votes (a two-thirds majority)—the AKP currently holds only 326 seats.
 As such the constitutional commission requires agreement from opposition parties, namely the CHP, MHP and BDP who have largely objected to such proposals.
 Moreover, the constitutional courts have ruled that current president Abdullah Gül is permitted to run for the 2014 elections, who is widely rumoured to have increasingly tense relations and competition with Erdoğan.
 Furthermore, many members of parliament in the governing AKP have internally also objected by arguing that the current presidential system suffices.
 Erdoğan himself was barred from running for a fourth term as prime minister in the 2015 general elections due to AKP by-laws, largely sparking accusations from the public that Erdoğan's proposals were stated in light of him only intending to prolong his rule as the most dominant figure in politics.
 The constitutional proposals have mostly so far been delayed in deliberations or lacked any broad agreement for reforms.